drcjar/work-related-ild-talk-sanfran-march-2017/work-related-ild-talk-sanfran-march-2017.md

 ![Pathologic Patterns and Causes (4)](images/Pathology.jpeg){ width=90% }

 ##

+## Clinical features

+- Respiratory symptoms with an appropriate occupational or environmental exposure history
+- Attribution frequently non-trivial

 ##

-## Clinical features

-include pic of ats classification
+![A hierarchy of attribution in occupational lung diseases(11)[images/Attribution.jpg]{ width=90% }

-# I'm not covering it all
+# But I'm not covering it all

 ## I'll cover three chemicals that cause disease